comet-ml/kangas/examples/hugging_face/object_detection/README.md

 https://user-images.githubusercontent.com/7529846/201143588-061f8a68-2233-407e-a0cc-72a52fe58c44.mov

+Here we see that the average mAP score is much better in images that contain shoes.

 ### Filtering based on Image metadata

 We have logged annotations and labels as metadata in our Images.
 Kangas lets you filter examples based on this metadata.

 Let's take a look at images that contain bags and shoes.
-Simply add the following line to the filter input
+Simply add the following line to the filter section.

 ```
 {"Image"}.labels.contains("gt_bags") and {"Image"}.labels.contains("gt_shoes")
 ```

 https://user-images.githubusercontent.com/7529846/201147784-009906ac-e4fc-4436-a398-ac51cb0677c2.mov